 Building a StoryBrand

 For affiliate marketers, this changes everything.
-Instead of writing product reviews that sound like advertisements, you write content that says: “Here is the problem you are facing.
+Instead of writing product reviews that sound like ads, you write content that says: “Here is your problem.
 Here is why it is hard.
 Here is the tool that helped me solve it.”
-That framing builds trust, which is the foundation of every affiliate commission.
-It is why the system approach works better than tactics.

 Read this if: Your content gets traffic but nobody clicks your affiliate links.